play-curious/booyah/README.md

 We use [Jest](https://jestjs.io/) for unit tests on certain parts of Booyah.
 You can run them using `yarn test`.

-Currently there is no automated testing, which is not something that we're proud of.

 In addition to what Prettier enforces, there are a few standards that we enforce in Booyah:

 - Indentation: 2-character indents, using spaces.